What is Landing Page Optimization?

 Clear offer

 Your landing page offer must be clear without unneeded fluff.
-We’ve found the best way is to present a single, compelling offer that matches your conversion goal and solves a specific problem for visitors.
+Present a single, compelling offer that matches your conversion goal and solves a specific problem for visitors.
+Use simple language to convey the value quickly.
+Make sure your offer is consistent from the ad through the landing page.

 Strong Calls-to-Action

 Strong calls-to-action (CTAs) convert your offers into results.
-When you craft click-worthy CTAs, use actionable language that compels your visitors to take immediate action.
-We see time-sensitive phrases and speaking directly to clients' audiences drive engagement the best.
+Use actionable language that compels visitors to take immediate action.
+We recommend using action verbs like "Discover" and "Find" in your CTA language.

-Create urgency with words like “Now,” “Today,” and “Limited Time” to tap into your visitors’ psychology.
+Even minor CTA improvements can increase your conversions by 30%, especially when you optimize for mobile users.
+Create urgency with words like "Now," "Today," and "Limited Time" to tap into your visitors' psychology.

 Trust Elements and Social Proof